 It is universally admitted that a well-instructed people alone can be permanently a free people.
 (James Madison)

 Many of us have a highly exaggerated and frequently unjustified sense of our species’ importance, intelligence, and abilities.
 We often use phrases like “the greatest so-and-so in the Universe” to express our approbation of someone or something we admire.
 This tendency is also shown by the ridiculous titles we bestow on certain individuals, such as Miss Universe or Mr Universe, who are judged to be the nonpareil of beauty or musculature; but these absurdities are rather indications of humanity’s unbounded conceit.
 For despite her crown, there is no other creature that seeks to mate with our Miss Universes – the bull still prefers the cow, while the stallion prefers to mate with the mare, the ram with the ewe, the stag with the doe, the cock with the hen, the male frog with the female frog, and the hound with his bitch.
-And even the strongest man in the world, unaided by the artificial weapons and machines that we are adept at making and using in order to make up for our inferior physical attributes, would be no match for the brute strength of an adult bear, elephant, lion, bull, gorilla, or hippopotamus, which could easily claw, gore, maul, tear apart, or trample their human adversary to death.
+And even the strongest man in the world, unaided by the artificial weapons and machines that we are adept at making and using in order to make up for our inferior physical attributes, would be no match for the brute strength of an adult bear, elephant, lion, bull, gorilla, or hippopotamus, which animals could easily claw, gore, maul, tear apart, or trample their human adversary to death.

-As these considerations show, to use the word “universal” to describe anything human is completely ridiculous and is evidence of our overweening pride and boastfulness.
+As these considerations show, to use the word “universal” to describe anything human is ridiculous and is evidence of our overweening pride and boastfulness.
 Since human beings only inhabit the Earth, at the very most, any statement about us can only be globally or terrestrially – and not universally – true.
-Apart from our small planet and a few very brief trips to the Earth’s moon, we humans have not been anywhere else in the immense Universe, and so we should be more circumspect in using the word “universal.”
+Apart from our small planet and a few very brief trips to the Earth’s moon, we humans have not been anywhere else in the vast Universe, and so we should be more circumspect in using the word “universal.”
 If we really were the rational creatures that Aristotle claimed we are, then, knowing just how immense the Universe is, and how tiny the part which we inhabit, we would not use the word “universal” as often as we do, and certainly not when what we really mean is “global” or “terrestrial.”

 One of the most basic of all philosophical beliefs is that there exist universally, or at least globally, valid statements about the world or Universe, or some particular aspect of it.
 In the course of human history, this naive belief was imitated by scientists, who proceeded to look for universally valid laws and theories in their particular field of study.
 But why should this belief be true?